orfeolang/user-manual/user-manual/en/0.1.0/dataline.md

 ## Extension

-Dataline files should be saved with the `.dataline` extension.
+Dataline files use the `.dataline` extension.

 ## Syntax

-Dataline uses two word types called a location and a datum, and one phrase type made from those words called a point.
+Dataline's syntax is composed of two word types called a location and a datum, and one phrase type — made from those words — called a point.

 ### Location